Supercell puts on a show in South Dakota: Storm produces tornado, large hail, frequent lightning: June 7, 2005

 KADOKA, SD - Severe storms developed in western South Dakota on Tuesday, June 7.
 Tornadoes, large hail and damaging winds were reported across the region.
 The following is a log of the day's expedition.
 Photos may be enlarged by clicking on the thumbnail image.

 For me, the drive to this target began at 4AM on Monday morning in O'Fallon, Illinios.
-My brother Matt from Raleigh, North Carolina had been observing with us in Kansas and Oklahoma for the past few days, and I was on my way to Raleigh to take him back home.
+My brother Matt from Raleigh, North Carolina had been traveling with us in Kansas and Oklahoma for the past few days, and I was on my way to Raleigh to take him back home.
 He had to be back to work on Wednesday, so we needed to be on our way eastbound.
 Furthermore, at last check, the severe weather season on the Plains looked to be sputtering to a close, so I didn't see any reason to stay.
-Since I had decided that my storm observing trip had ended, we'd already started the long drive back east on Sunday, pausing in St. Louis for cityscape photography on the way.
+Since I had decided that my storm photography trip had ended, we'd already started the long drive back east on Sunday, pausing in St. Louis for cityscape photography on the way.

 Just after midnight, however, I began looking at the latest model runs and SPC outlooks.
 It appeared that the next few days in the northern Plains would be sufficiently active.
 And just then, I read an email from Kurt Hulst that he and Nick Grillo were in Hastings and could ride along to share expenses.
 Lastly, I checked airfares online and found that I could get an inexpensive short-notice plane ticket to fly Matt back home out of St. Louis in the morning.
 So, after reserving his flight, we got a very short night's sleep, having to wake up at 4AM to head to Lambert Field west of St. Louis.